Pytorch vs TensorFlow Overview

 Although PyTorch 1.0 will be released soon and it will come up with lots of amazing features of integrations, it will be then set for providing production-ready services and become useful for both research and production purposes just like TensorFlow or better, who knows.

-Both PyTorch and TensorFlow are capable frameworks from the modeling perspective to the technical differences, but Deep Learning no longer depends on specific use cases in small environments, rather on the larger ecosystems surrounding it which facilitates development for mobile, local, and server applications.
+Both PyTorch and TensorFlow are capable frameworks from the modeling perspective to the technical differences, but Deep Learning no longer depends on specific use cases in small environments, but rather on the larger ecosystems surrounding it which facilitates development for mobile, local, and server applications.
 From this aspect, whichever framework provides tools for easy deployment, management, and distributed training stands out.
 Let’s take a look at each framework’s ecosystem now.

 Both the frameworks provide a wide range of facilities to enlarge their ecosystem and provide overall better services.
 But TensorFlow is definitely ahead of PyTorch in this regard.
 Here’s why: